Click the red plus signs to see detailed information on research conducted in the Dantzer, Grace, Heijnen-Kavelaars and Shepherd Laboratories.

 Chemotherapy-induced cognitive deficit (“chemobrain”) is a major side effect of cancer treatment that frequently persists long into survivorship.
 There are no FDA-approved drugs for prevention or treatment of chemobrain, and the underlying mechanisms are poorly understood.

-In this project we test the hypothesis that cisplatin induces cognitive deficits by causing persistent mitochondrial damage leading to stem cell depletion, abnormalities in white matter organization and dendritic spine integrity, and impaired connectivity.
+We test the hypothesis that cisplatin induces cognitive deficits by causing persistent mitochondrial damage leading to neuronal stem cell depletion, abnormalities in white matter organization and dendritic spine integrity, and impaired connectivity.
 We propose that nasally administered MSC reverse all these aspect of chemobrain by restoring mitochondrial function in the brain.

 Cognitive impairment (chemobrain) is a common neurotoxicity associated with chemotherapy treatment that affects an estimated >50% of patients.
 We identify the A3 adenosine receptor subtype (A3AR) as a novel target for therapeutic intervention.

-In this collaborative project led by Drs Salvemini, St Louis University and Heijnen, MD Anderson, we test the hypothesis that chemotherapy dysregulates adenosine homeostasis and signaling at A3ARs by disrupting the function of ectonucleotidases and ADK, leading to neuroinflammation and mitochondrial dysfunction that culminate in behavioral toxicities; A3AR agonists by interrupting these processes provide an effective new approach in CICI.
+In this collaborative project led by Drs.
+Salvemini (St. Louis University) and Heijnen, we test the hypothesis that chemotherapy dysregulates adenosine homeostasis and signaling at A3ARs by disrupting the function of ectonucleotidases and ADK, leading to neuroinflammation and mitochondrial dysfunction that culminate in behavioral toxicities; A3AR agonists by interrupting these processes provide an effective new approach in CICI.

 Funded by NIH RO1 CA227064